Alec-Stashevsky/website-update/README.md

 # website
-This repository is for my [Personal Website.](https://alecstashevsky.netlify.app/)
+This repository is for my personal website <https://alecstashevsky.com/>.

 Deploy status: